What is It? And Why Haven't I Heard of It?

 Chasing a Fad, or Here to Stay?

-It's easy to be cynical when Big Booze and Big Beer come out with products like honey-flavored Bourbon or lime-flavored lagers.
+It's easy to be cynical when Big Booze and Big Beer come out with products like honey-flavored Bourbon and spiced rum.
 They are the Captain Crunch of adult beverages.
 Hard Seltzer is just the latest in a string of hybrid products designed by food scientists inventing concoctions designed to move your brain into the pleasure zone.

 A few years ago we resisted the hottest item in booze at the time--whipped cream flavored vodka, which actually tasted more like Kool Whip vodka.
 Even my dog wouldn't eat Kool Whip.
-She preferred real cream.
+But she lapped up real cream.

 I always thought, rather than carry Absolut Lemon, isn't it better to squeeze a fresh lemon into your plain vodka?

 OK, OK.
-I know I'm sounding a bit too fussy and way too paternalistic.
+I know I'm sounding a bit too fussy.
 I have to keep reminding myself, if these products bring people pleasure, what's wrong with them?
 As an independent retailer of fine beverages, should I reconsider offering hard seltzer or Fireball or honey Jim Beam, now staples of corner liquor stores and every chain store from Newark to El Segundo?

 In this seemingly chaotic environment of new SKUs and hybrid creations, the answer lies with you, of course.
 If you want us to carry these items, we will, as long as our suppliers allow us to be competitive with the chains in their pricing.